MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/personal-expenses.md

 # required metadata

 title: Personal expenses on an expense report
-description: This topic explains the two methods for handling a worker's personal expenses in Microsoft Dynamics 365 Finance.
+description: This article explains the two methods for handling a worker's personal expenses in Microsoft Dynamics 365 Finance.
 author: saraschi2
 ms.date: 02/23/2018
 ms.topic: article